 Britney Spears (courtesy: Entertainment Tonight)

-The pop singing star will appear as a sidekick to the regular character Jack, who hosts his own talk show on the fictional homosexual network Out TV, which is bought by a Christian TV network.
-The episode will air April 13, just before Good Friday, as NBC seems determined to stir controversy about the show.
-“Will & Grace” is in its eighth and final season on the network.
+Spears was to appear as a sidekick to the regular character Jack, who hosts his own talk show on the homosexual network Out TV, which is bought by a Christian TV network.
+The episode was to air April 13, just before Good Friday.

-The appearance by Spears is being billed as “her first prime-time television episodic appearance.”
+The appearance by Spears was billed as “her first prime-time television episodic appearance.”
 However, she also appeared as herself in an episode of “Sabrina, the Teenage Witch” in 1999 and was the star of last summer’s unscripted UPN show “Britney & Kevin: Chaotic.”
-The “Will & Grace” episode may, however, mark the first time Spears plays someone else in primetime.

 As a young girl, Spears, now 24, was a regular on “The Mickey Mouse Club.”
 After becoming a pop singer, she starred in the 2002 film “Crossroads.”